zed-alpha/shadow-gadgets/README.md

 This feature can apply an extrinsic tint to the native shadows, allowing for color shadows on older API levels, though with a somewhat rudimentary implementation, since it uses a single color in place of the two native ones.
-As with the clip, this is designed to be easy and straightforward.
+As with the clip, this was designed to be easy and straightforward.

 ```kotlin
 view.outlineShadowColorCompat = Color.RED